MetaSolutionsAB/rowstore/README.md

 ### /dataset/{id}

-- `GET http://{base-url}/dataset/{id}[?column1=value1&column2=value2&_limit=100&_offset=0]` - Queries the dataset with column/value-tuples.
-If no tuples are supplied the whole dataset is returned.
-Tuple values may be regular expressions if the RowStore instance is configured accordingly.
-Pagination is supported and enforced for result sets larger than 100 rows.
-Pagination is controlled through the URL parameters `_limit` (expects a value from 1 to 100) and `_offset`.
-The result object contains `limit`, `offset` and `resultCount`, as well as a `results` array with one JSON object per row.
+- `GET http://{base-url}/dataset/{id}[?column1=value1&column2=value2&_limit=100&_offset=0]` - Queries the dataset with column/value-tuples, se subsection "Querying" below.
 - `PUT http://{base-url}/dataset/{id}` - Replaces existing data, same contraints and parameters apply as for `POST http://{base-url}/datasets`.
 - `POST http://{base-url}/dataset/{id}` - Adds data to existing dataset.
 No structural integrity check is carried out, so it is possible to add data with a different field structure (i.e. column names).
 It is up to the client to enforce a consistent structure, if needed.
 - `DELETE http://{base-url}/dataset/{id}` - Deletes the dataset.

 An alias may be used in the URL instead of the ID above, see below for handling of aliases.

+#### Querying

+If no tuples are supplied the whole dataset is returned.
+Tuple values may be regular expressions if the RowStore instance is configured accordingly (see "Configuration" section below).

+Pagination is supported and enforced for result sets larger than 100 rows.
+Pagination is controlled through the URL parameters `_limit` (expects a value from 1 to 100) and `_offset`.
+The result object contains `limit`, `offset` and `resultCount`, as well as a `results` array with one JSON object per row.

+The query engine tries to optimize queries by detecting whether a query value contains any characters that are typical for regular expressions.
+Queries for partial strings may be affected by undesired optimization, in such cases a regexp query can be enforced by prefixing the query value with `~`.
+E.g. a query for `name=meta` would not trigger a regexp query, whereas a query for `name=^meta` would.
+To accept `meta` as regexp it must be prefixed with `~`: `name=~meta`.

 ### /dataset/{id}/info